matheusbc97/EasyTaskList/README.md

 Where all reusable components are.

 #### src/shared/components/*/filled/*
 The filled folder means that is not added nothing new to the component, but some or all props are filled.
-This is usefull when you have to change the label or the icon of a button that is used in more than one place.
+This is usefull for example, when you only have to change a prop but you have to do in more than one place, like when you have to change the label or the icon of a button that is used in more than one place.

 ### src/shared/components/buttons/
 All buttons are in here, that makes easy to find a button when you need one.